lawsie/guizero/docs-src/docs/layout.md

 ### Spanning columns or rows**

-You can have a widget span multiple columns or rows by specifying those within the grid parameter.
+Widgets can be made to span multiple columns or rows by specifying the span within the grid parameter.
 These are optional, but if specified both must be included using the format `[x,y,xspan,yspan]`.

 The example below shows text widget located at 0,1 spanning two columns (x) and one row (y):